 2. Mobile Loans offered by Banks

-Banks have taken up the mobile lending space and have developed products that offer loans to either the public or their customers.
-In my opinion, these are the safest loans and have low interest since these providers are regulated.
+Banks have used mobile lending and developed products offering loans to the public or their customers.
+These are the safest loans and have low interest since these providers are regulated.

 The mobile loans offered by banks in Kenya include: